Continue to content

 Transport poverty has many faces, affects people from all walks of life and occurs in both urban and rural areas.
 Factors such as income, age, education level, health and place of residence all play a role.
 This makes transport poverty a complex problem, without simple solutions.

 My husband lives in a residential care center.
 To get there, I have to take two different buses.
-That is not easy with my walker.
+That's not easy with my walker.

 Sylvie